rituraj-navindgikar/rituraj-navindgikar/README.md

 ## 💫 About Me

 🌱 **Currently Learning**
-- Advanced reinforcement learning techniques for navigation
+- Advanced SLAM techniques using deep learning and neural networks
-- Simulations in Gazebo (Simulation works great I can simulate any sensors + actuators combo I want)
+- Simulations in Isaac Sim
 - Trying to apply physics in simulation

 🌌 **Currently Working On**
-- Developing reinforcement learning-based path optimization algorithms for dynamic obstacle avoidance in autonomous systems
+- Developing my own DL based SLAM
 - Leveraging OpenCV and deep learning frameworks to enhance real-time perception systems for robotics

 🤝 **Looking to Collaborate On**
-- Navigation Stack for autonomous systems
+- Autonomous exploration systems
-- Applying kinematics and dynamics in simulation

 💛 **Looking for Help With**
-- Advancing my ROS2 skills and integration with hardware of Boston Dynamics SPOT
+- Advancing my ROS2 skills and integration with jetson boards
 - Learning visual-inertial SLAM and advanced computer vision techniques using deep learning

 💬 **Ask Me About**